roberto-arista/TypedBot/README.md

 + Wait, what?
 Type Annotations?
 Isn't Python dynamically typed?

 + Why should someone use type annotations?
-It's extra code and I am lazy.
+It is extra code and I am lazy.

 + That's an interesting topic, I want to know more.